 But I would say all in all the WordPress 5.0 and the Gutenberg editor introduction will be great for all the bloggers and the whole WordPress ecosystem.

 It will make it so much easier and faster to build amazing content without the need of any design experience or tech know-how.

 And it will expand the WordPress ecosystem and bring new opportunities to developers and entrepreneurs who embrace it.
-And an even better way to get started with WordPress for new creators.
+And an even better way to start a blog with WordPress for new creators.